hehe666666/Life-Essential-Oil/README.md

 ## Usage:
 1. Find Life Essence in Creative mode under "Food" or "Ingredients" tabs
-2. Or use command: /give @p lifeessence:lifeessentialoil
+2. Or use command: /give [目标选择器（Target Selector）] lifeessence:lifeessentialoil
 3. Right-click to consume and permanently increase max health

 ## Requirements: